SynergOps/AlgoTrading/README.md

 # AlgoTrading
-Collection of algorithmic trading helper files for TradingView
+Collection of algorithmic trading, helper files for TradingView

 ## How to use
-First, read the README file that every Indicator and Strategy has in its folder, just to get an idea on how it works and what to expect from it.
+First, read the README file of every Indicator and Strategy to get an idea on how it works and what to expect from it.

 Then you can just copy the code of the *.pine* and paste it in the Pine Editor of your TradingView account.

 - Once you paste the code, you should then click **Save**